-Group picture of the staff and Faculty of Greenwich University after lunch which was arranged to celebrate the achievenment of our Vice-Chancellor on being awarded Tamgha-e-Imtiaz by the Government of Pakistan on March 23, 2010 for her achievenments in Education and Public Service

-Learning Photography Alliance Francaise

-Photography visited the Alliance Francaise, French Cultural Centre as a part of their course work to understand photography from a more professional perspective and in a more proficient environment.
-The trip was mainly an educational one, where the students learnt the basic color theory and got a chance to look at the works of some other students and the acclaimed work of the course lecturer, Mr. Rahmatullah at the one and only photography gallery in Pakistan, which is a permanent department at the cultural centre.
-The purpose of the trip was to observe different camera apparatus including flash, reflectors and a detailed study of the dark room where the pictures are developed
+Group picture of the Staff and Faculty of Greenwich University after lunch which was arranged by Mr Junaid Shaikh to celebrate the achievenment of our Vice-Chancellor on being awarded Tamgha-e-Imtiaz by the Government of Pakistan on March 23, 2010 for her achievenments in Education and Public Service.
+Learning Photography Alliance Française TUDENTS of GMED 302 Photography visited the Alliance Française, French Cultural Centre as a part of their course work to understand photography from a more professional perspective and in a more proficient environment.
+The trip was mainly an educational one, where the students learnt the basic color theory and got a chance to look at the works of some other students and the acclaimed work of course lecturer.
+Mr. Rahmatullah at the one and only photography gallery in Pakistan, which is a permanent department at the cultural centre.
+The purpose of the trip was to observe different camera apparatus including flash, reflectors and a detailed study of the dark room where the pictures are developed.
+By Rehmatullah Khan Lecturer Dept. of Mass Communication & Media Studies

-by Rehmatullah Khan

-Assistant Professor

-Dept. of Mass Communication & Media Studies